Brightdoro304/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+Software engineering has evolved significantly over the years, with key milestones marking its growth into a mature discipline.
+Here are three key milestones in its evolution:

+1. The Birth of Software Engineering (1968)
+Milestone: The term "software engineering" was first introduced at the 1968 NATO Software Engineering Conference.
+Significance: At this time, software development faced a "software crisis" due to increased complexity, late deliveries, budget overruns, and buggy software.
+The conference highlighted the need to adopt engineering principles for software development to address these issues.
+It marked the beginning of software engineering as a formal discipline and set the stage for structured approaches to software design and development.
+2. The Advent of Structured Programming (1970s)
+Milestone: Structured programming emerged in the 1970s with languages like C, Pascal, and Ada.
+Significance: Before structured programming, software development often relied on unstructured, "spaghetti code," which was difficult to maintain and debug.
+The structured programming paradigm introduced disciplined coding practices, emphasizing modularization, control structures like loops and conditionals, and clear flow of execution.
+This shift laid the foundation for improving software quality, maintainability, and readability.
+3. The Agile Manifesto (2001)
+Milestone: The Agile Manifesto was published in 2001, introducing a new approach to software development that prioritized flexibility and customer collaboration.
+Significance: Agile methods, such as Scrum and XP (Extreme Programming), emphasized iterative development, regular feedback, and adapting to change, contrasting with the heavyweight Waterfall model.
+The Agile movement transformed how software was developed, making processes more responsive to customer needs and improving delivery timelines, which is particularly crucial in the modern era of fast-evolving technology.

 List and briefly explain the phases of the Software Development Life Cycle.